LLnCSoftware/mserve/examples/03multihost/03AWS.md

 1. Navigate to the EC2 Dashboard and click on **Instances** (you should now see at least 1 instance running).
 2. Select the mserver instance by checking the checkbox next to it, then go to **Actions > Images and Templates > Create Image**.
 3. Following the prompt, name the image `mserve_example03` and click **Create Image**.
-This will.... .
-This process may take approximately 15 minutes.
+This will create a reusable AMI that includes all the changes we've made.
+It is decoupled from the network configuration.

 ## Step 8 - Launch Servant Instances
 1. Navigate to the EC2 dashboard and click **Launch Instance**.
 2. Name the instance `servant1`.
 3. In the **Application and OS Images (Amazon Machine Image)** section, select the **My AMIs** tab and choose `mserve_example03`.
 4. Under the **Key Pair (login)** section, select the `mserve_keypair` key pair created earlier.
-5. Click **Launch Instance**.
+5. Under **Network Settings** click **Select existing security group**.
+In the dropdown menu titled **Common security groups**, select the security group defined earlier, `mserve_security_group`.
-6. Repeat these steps to launch a third instance named `servant2`.
+6. Click **Launch Instance**.

-TODO: Add instructions throughout for setting up a security group configured properly for the example
+7. Repeat these steps to launch a third instance named `servant2`.

 ## Step 9 - Update your SSH Config File

-Next, update your SSH configuration file (`~/.ssh/config`) to include entries for each instance.
+Update your SSH configuration file (`~/.ssh/config`) to include entries for the instances we just added.
+It should look like this:

 ```bash
 Host mserver